Persian Language Online

-Persian Language Online boasts a team of noteworthy contributors and supporters from institutions including SOAS, University of London, the University of Cambridge, theUniversity of St Andrews and Farhang Foundation.
+Through these projects, IHF seeks to provide freely available, high quality, Persian language-learning resources, supported by a team of noteworthy contributors from institutions including SOAS, University of London, the University of Cambridge, the University of St Andrews and Farhang Foundation.

 Persian Language Online owes a great debt to its founder, Dr Ali Sattaripour, a successful business man and philanthropist who worked tirelessly to build many of the resources you see today through his charity the Persian Language Foundation, before passing away in May 2016.
 The Persian Language Foundation was absorbed into IHF in 2019.

 Narguess Farzad is the Senior Fellow in Persian and a member of Academic Board at SOAS, University of London, where she convenes the degree programme in Persian.
 She teaches many courses on beginner to advanced levels of Persian language, classical and modern Persian poetry, and translation studies.
 Drawing on her long experience teaching Persian, Narguess is behind much of the material available on this website.
 Since 2019 she has been the chair of the Persian Language Online sub-committee at IHF.

 Dr Ali Sattaripour, a successful businessman and philanthropist, established the Persian Language Foundation in 2012.
 Concerned by the lack of resources available to Persian language learners—especially members of the Persian diaspora for whom this language provides a crucial link to their cultural heritage—he worked tirelessly to build the Persian Language Foundation over four years, before passing away in May 2016.